 It's still early in the year, we know.
-But we can't over-emphasize the importance of using the first two months of 2018 to do some serious information-gathering and prep work for sorority recruitment.
+But we can't over-emphasize the importance of using the first two months of 2021 to do some serious information-gathering and prep work for sorority recruitment.
 The more prepared you are, the less stressed you'll be when deadlines start hitting later in the spring.
-Here's what your January-February should look like if you want to stay ahead of the game AND sane while prepping for rush!
+Here's what your January-February should look like if you want to stay ahead of the game AND sane while prepping for recruitment!

 RECRUITMENT CHECKLIST: JANUARY-FEBRUARY

 Make plans to attend your local Panhellenic's recruitment information meeting.
 Sometimes called "Greek Meets" or "Recruitment Forums," these meetings usually take place in January or February, and they always provide invaluable information about the recruitment process (from terminology, to best practices during recruitment, to the ins and outs of Greek life, and more).
 Attending will ensure you're as informed and prepared as possible...always a good thing!
-Again, if you live in the Dallas/Fort Worth area, we've compiled a list of 2018 information meetings here and you can find our Houston area directory here.

 Clean up your social media accounts.
 Sororities will look you up during recruitment, and there's a good chance that the alumnae writing your letters of recommendation will do the same.
 Before you even think about sending your sorority packets out the door, take a close look at your social media profiles and make sure that every image and caption posted is a good representation of your character.